kawo/books_online/README.md

 Export one book page to CSV file.

 BUG: excel view not working if using ",' instead of ";", have to find a workaround
+TO-DO: refactor all the code to build dictionary in one pass

 ## beta 2